RaenonX-DL/dragalia-data-parse/notes/enums/AbilityCondition.md

 value of burn).

 - **Val 1**: Enum value of the affliction status to trigger.
-  Check [the implementation of the enum](/dlparse/enums/status.py) for the correspondance.
+  Check [the implementation of the enum](/dlparse/enums/status.py) for the correspondence.

 -----